moonworks-ai/.github/profile/README.md

 ### MoonAI: The Moonworks model family for language, vision, and speech.

 **Lunara (Vision)**
 Captures the soul of art respectfully and accurately with cultural depth.
+Moonworks partners with artists and uses public domain image to represent voice of artists and cultures.

 <p align="center">
   <img src="./1.png" alt="moonworks ai lunara: 1" height="150" />